 Order of operations

 Last but certainly not least is having an understanding of how Excel handles calculations.
 The Order of Operations refers to the order in which formulas which contain more than one type of calculation are completed.
-You may remember back to your school days sitting in Maths and listening to your teacher talking about an acronym named BODMAS.
-BODMAS stands for:
+You may remember back to your school days sitting in Maths and listening to your teacher talking about an acronym named BIDMAS.
+BIDMAS stands for:

-Essentially BODMAS is the order in which Excel will calculate values together and in my experience a lack of understanding of how BODMAS is incorporated into Excel is the main reason behind users being unable to trust the answers that Excel can sometimes give.
+Essentially BIDMAS is the order in which Excel will calculate values together and in my experience a lack of understanding of how BIDMAS is incorporated into Excel is the main reason behind users being unable to trust the answers that Excel can sometimes give.
+Learn more about BIDMAS here.

 Note: There are quicker and easier ways to perform a simple addition, using the SUM function, however for the purpose of this exercise I have created the calculation as shown.

-Using these few tips you now have the starting information you need to begin creating your own formulas and functions in Excel.
+Using these few tips you now have the starting information you need to begin creating your own formulas in Excel.

 If you want to continue and venture into the world of formulas you may like to see the following posts: